-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments of the decision they have taken in respect of the information to which the complaint relates and shall inform complainants of the possibility of out-of-court dispute settlement provided for in Article 18 and other available redress possibilities.
-PL (Drafting): Paragraph 4 additional sentences.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments Paragraph 4 additional sentences.
 Online platforms shall inform complainants without undue delay of the decision they have taken in respect of the information to which the complaint relates and shall inform complainants of the possibility of out-of-court dispute settlement provided for in Article 18 and other available redress possibilities.
 This feedback shall also include: - information on whether the decision referred to in paragraph 1 was taken as a result of human review or through automated means. - in case the decision referred to in paragraph 1 is to be sustained, detailed explanation on how the information to which the complaint relates is in breach of the platform's terms and conditions or why the online platform finds the information unlawful.
-FR (Drafting): 5.
-[Without change] horizon (6 months) for submission of complaints (see par.
-1), the handling of the complaints by the platforms remains indefinite.
-Specifically, in this paragraph, we consider that it would contribute to the transparency the definition of a maximum period within which the online platforms are obliged to inform the recipients of their services about the decisions of the internal complaint handling system.
 NL (Comments): If there are multiple out-of-court dispute settlement bodies, then should all of those options be communicated to fulfill this obligation?
 PL (Comments): Creating an effective system for handling a user complaint is one of the key solutions which the DSA should provide.
 Equally important as fast and effective removal of illegal content is the introduction of mechanisms preventing unjustified removal or blocking of content.
 Therefore, platforms should offer easy-to-use mechanisms for their users to challenge decisions to remove content they have posted.
 As stated in Article 17(5), online platforms must ensure that decisions taken as a result of complaints by recipients of services are not based solely on automated measures.
-It should
+It should be noted that due to huge amount of content published online, it is not possible to completely eliminate automated means in the decisionmaking process.
+However, it seems necessary to introduce rules according to which, in the event of the use of automated means for complex content, it will be possible to have an effective redress mechanism.
+In this aspect Poland agrees